-Rhubarb is a truly special ingredient, with its vivid pink colour and distinctively tangy taste.
-The stalks of this versatile vegetable can be stewed, poached, roasted and puréed in a range of delicious sweet and savoury dishes as well as drinks.
-Use it in a comforting crumble, a classic syllabub, a fruity chutney or a zingy kebab sauce – the possibilities are endless!
+Rhubarb is a truly special ingredient, with its vivid pink colour and distinctively tangy taste, it can be stewed, poached, roasted and puréed in a range of dishes as well as drinks.
+Use it in a comforting crumble, a classic syllabub, a fruity chutney or a zingy kebab sauce – the possibilities are vast.

 There are two types of rhubarb grown in the UK.
-Forced rhubarb (available from January to early February) is grown under pots and has a more delicate texture and flavour than maincrop rhubarb (available in springtime, from late March - June) which is grown more slowly outdoors and has a deeper flavour.
-Both varieties will be too tart to eat on their own, so need to be cooked with sugar to sweeten them.
+Forced rhubarb (available from January to early February) is grown under lights indoors and has a more delicate texture and flavour than main-crop rhubarb (available from late March to June) which is grown more slowly outdoors and has a deeper flavour.
+Both varieties are very tart, so need to be cooked with sugar to balance the flavour.

 Whilst some may argue that rhubarb is at its best when simply roasted and served with ice cream, we think that there's so much more to this rosy veg.
-Check out our list of favourite recipes for a mixture of traditional and new ways to serve rhubarb.
+Check out our list of favourite recipes.

 Kicking off with a comfort food classic, our rhubarb crumble is the ultimate pudding to share with family and friends.
 Indulge in this heavenly combination of sharp fruity filling with sweet crumbly topping and creamy vanilla custard.

 Try more rhubarb crumble flavours such as rhubarb & strawberry crumble with custard, or rhubarb & ginger crumble.
 We've also recreated the flavours of this dish in a delicious rhubarb & custard pie with butter crumble.